appdevmaker/ui-local-db/README.md

 # ui-local-db
-Simple and fast implementation of DB within user's browser environment.
+Database implementation within user's browser environment.

 ### What is it for